tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:dateIdentified is EMPTY; COMPLIANT if the value of dwc:dateIdentified contains a valid ISO 8601-1 date; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:dateIdentified is bdq:Empty; COMPLIANT if the value of dwc:dateIdentified contains a valid ISO 8601-1 date; otherwise NOT_COMPLIANT

 ### Information Elements